+Figure 57: Training Linear Regression Model on the training data and calculating error

-Model Evaluation
+Model Evaluation (Linear Regression Model)

+MAE (Mean Absolute Error): This measures the average absolute difference between the predicted values and the actual values in a dataset, therefore the more the mae the more the error rate, and the poorer the prediction.

+RMSE (Root Mean Squared Error): The RMSE is the square root of the average squared difference between predicted values and actual values.
+This is easier to optimize, the more this error, the worse the prediction.

 Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE) are calculated to evaluate the performance of the linear regression model on the testing data.
 These metrics provide insights into how well the model's predictions align with the actual values.